ravtejas/LabReport1/lab-report-2.md

 tries to read a file.
 This causes an ArrayIndexOutOfBoundsException as the args array is actually empty and so in order to fix this we first check if there is any file provided by the user and only then execute the rest of the code.

-## Code Issue 2: Infinite loop caused by code running even when there are no more links left to read
+## Code Issue 2: Infinite loop caused by code running even when there are no more links left

 ### **Test File**: